 For my portraits of earlier kings of Gondor, see the Early Kings of Gondor

 and the Ship-kings of Gondor

-Aside from being part of that series, this picture was made specifically for the NEVER SEEN BEFORE contest
+Aside from being part of that series, I also submitted this picture for the NEVER SEEN BEFORE contest

 .
 There has apparently been no original picture of this very interesting (though not admirable) gondorian king anywhere online.

 If you like my Tolkien-related art, look at my related journal

 But you can find even more of my pictures on my website Angrenost.cz

 .
 It's in Czech, but you can still look at the gallery of illustrations